 Congratulations, you finished the documenting REST APIs section of the course.
 You’ve learned about the core elements in REST API documentation.
 We haven’t covered publishing tools or strategies yet.
 Instead, this part of the course has focused on the creating content, which should always be the first consideration.

 During this part of the course, you learned the core tasks involved in documenting REST APIs.
 First, as a developer, you learned the following:

 - How to make calls to an API using curl and Postman

 - How to pass parameters to API calls

 - How to inspect the objects in the JSON payload

 - How to use dot notation to access the JSON values you want

-- How to integrate the information into your site
+- How to integrate the response into a web page

 Then you switched perspectives and approached APIs from a technical writer’s point of view.
 As a technical writer, you documented each of the main components of a REST API:

 - Request example

 - Response example and schema